What is Life Transition Coaching?

 Good Faith Estimate: By law, if you choose not to use your health insurance and opt to pay for therapy services out of pocket, you are entitled to a Good Faith Estimate of medical costs under the No Surprises Act.
 Click here for more information.

-What forms of payment do you accept?
+What form of payment do you accept?

 I accept Zelle, Venmo, and secure credit card payments using Ivy Pay.
+Cash and personal checks are accepted for in-person sessions.

 Payments are due at the time of each scheduled appointment.